 In December 2020 a new Venture Edition was added to the range, based on entry-level Play trim but with some commonly specified options included.
 These include climate control, electric windows and sat-nav.
 Body-coloured mirrors are also included, but more important is the addition of automatic emergency braking, lane-departure warning and other useful safety features.

 Infotainment, apps & sat nav

 We haven’t tried the standard seven-inch touchscreen that you get in the bottom two ZOE trim levels, but the software is the same across the range and delivers fairly straightforward menu layouts and a navigation system with public charger search function.
 DAB radio, USB inputs in the front and back of the car, Apple CarPlay and Android Auto are all included, too.

 It can be hard to find some basic functions, such as turning off the navigation announcements, but otherwise the key menus are easy to find and understand and – on the top-spec 9.3-inch screen – the icons are easy to hit precisely and respond quickly.
 The graphics are a little basic by the standards of the systems you get in some rivals, but they’re easy to see even in bright sunlight.
 Renault also offers a ‘MY Renault’ app, which allows you to plan routes in advance and send them to the car, as well as to set charging parameters and pre-heat or cool the car ready for when you expect to leave.

 - 1VerdictA much-improved interior and bigger battery make the latest incarnation of the Renault ZOE even better than before

 - 2Range & chargingHard to fault here, given that the Renault ZOE has the best range in class, although standard CCS charging would be welcome

-- 5Interior & comfort - currently readingGenerous kit, a smart-looking touchscreen, clean dashboard design and tactile, sustainable materials make the Renault ZOE’s interior much better than before
+- 5Interior, dashboard & comfort - currently readingGenerous kit, a smart-looking touchscreen, clean dashboard design and tactile, sustainable materials make the Renault ZOE’s interior much better than before